 There are hundreds of dog food formulas available on the market, including a number of high protein dog food options.
 The best brands use protein sources with a high biological value while the worst base their formulas on low biological value foods.
 There is also a range of foods in between that include both high and low biological value foods.
 Why such a difference?
 High-value protein sources often cost more, while low-value proteins are cheaper, more cost effective and still meet pet food guidelines for minimum protein content even though a dog can't digest the food well enough to absorb the protein that is in it.

-Superior Protein Sources for Dogs
+Best Protein Sources for Dogs

 With this in mind, compare the following protein sources commonly found in a wide variety of commercial dog foods.